dcomputing/shiny.esreglog/README.md

-Registration, credentials edit and password reset procedures programmatically send email to the user of your ShinyApp - to welcome them, inform about change of their user ID and/or email and to give them a reset code to reset their password. *shiny.reglog* supports two methods of email sending: via `emayili` or `gmailr` packages.
+Registration, credentials edit and password reset procedures programmatically send email to the user of your ShinyApp - to welcome them, inform about change of their user ID and/or email and to give them a reset code to reset their password. *shiny.esreglog* supports two methods of email sending: via `emayili` or `gmailr` packages.
 Both of them have their pros and cons, depending on your accesses: `emayili` allows for usage of many SMTP servers, while `gmailr` allowing using